NSNolan/LockerRoom/README.md

 And the **Keys** view shows the list of enrolled keys:
 ![](Images/Locker-Room-Keys.png)

-While the **Lockboxes** view is selected, the plus button in the bottom-right corner will prompt the user to add a new lockbox:
+While the **Lockboxes** view is selected, the plus button in the bottom-right corner will prompt the user to create a new lockbox:
 ![](Images/Locker-Room-Add-Lockbox.png)

 And while the **Keys** view is selected, the same plus button will instead prompt the user to enroll a new key using an external hardware device: